Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–source-code.md

 Documentation should be written in documentation comment blocks using the `///` format.
 Different sections of the documentation should be separated by an empty line.

-Refer to the [Documenting Quantum systems](#page-documentation-source-code-quantum-systems) section for additional guidelines if you are documenting a %Quantum system.
-Refer to the [Documenting Unity/View](#page-documentation-source-code-unity-view) section for additional guidelines if you are documenting Unity/View code.

 <br/>

 ## Base guidelines {#page-documentation-source-code-base-guidelines}
+These are base guidelines for all source code documentation.
+For additional guidelines refer to:
+[Documenting Quantum systems](#page-documentation-source-code-quantum-systems) if you are documenting a %Quantum system.
+[Documenting Unity/View](#page-documentation-source-code-unity-view) if you are documenting Unity/View code.

 <br/>